Skip to navigation Skip to content

 Symptoms

-• disturbances to normal sleep patterns
+• Disturbances to normal sleep patterns

-• loss of interest and motivation
+• Loss of interest and motivation

-• feeling worthless or guilty
+• Feeling worthless or guilty

-• loss of pleasure in activities
+• Loss of pleasure in activities that a person once enjoyed (anhedonia)

-• anxiety
+• Increased anxiety

-• changes in appetite or weight
+• Changes in appetite or weight

-• loss of sexual interest
+• Loss of sexual interest

 What causes Depression?